-The important treatment benefits seen in the male population were directly related to mortality and the benefit seen was impressive.
+The important treatment benefits seen in the male population were directly related to morbidity and mortality and the benefit seen was impressive.
 This further analysis of the study data showed continued promise for this molecule and AVANT has renewed its commitment to TP10's development.

 Results of this Phase II adult trial were presented at the American Heart Association's Annual Meeting in November 2003.

 In February 2004, AVANT announced plans to start a Phase IIb double-blind, placebo-controlled trial of TP10 in approximately 300 women undergoing cardiopulmonary by-pass surgery.
-The trial will examine the effect of TP10 versus placebo, will conclude around year-end 2004, and will be conducted at approximately 25 sites throughout the United States.
+The trial will examine the effect of TP10 versus placebo at approximately 30 sites throughout the United States.
 The goals of the trial are to clarify the effect that TP10 has for women undergoing cardiac surgery, as well as augment the safety data for that patient population to allow for the design of a subsequent registration-directed trial.
+We plan to seek a corporate partner to complete development and to commercialize TP10 prior to starting a Phase III clinical trial.